IchThoth/IchThoth/README.md

 Hi there I'm Shalom.
 A developer

-I'm currently learning Devops and Electromechanical control systems in Golang.
+I'm currently learning Devops.
 Feel free to look around and find anything that piques your interest

 Email: shalomtata334@gmail.com